clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 ChatAI follows this site-integrated approach.

 It:
-- keeps control in the website,
+- keeps decision-making in the website,
 - treats the model as a text generator,
 - and provides configuration and safeguards at the application level.

-Detailed configuration is covered in the Admin Guide.
+Detailed configuration is covered in the [Admin Guide](../admin-guide/admin-configuration.md).

 ---